 Located in Helsinki, the University of Helsinki is the oldest and biggest Finnish institution.
 It has 11 faculties and 11 research institutes with an overall enrolment of 31,000 students.
 It offers undergraduate, postgraduate and doctoral degrees.
 Teaching happens in Finnish and Swedish, however, the university also offers Masters and Doctoral degrees in English.
 Helsinki ranks 104th in the QS World University Rankings 2021.

 Both private and public institutions are good in their own ways.
 It is important that students identify what factors they value most in order to make the right choice.
 While we’ve showcased some of the best public universities in Europe in this post, there are many others available.
+You might also be interested in checking out our article on the best summer schools in Europe, or these articles on the top-ranked European business schools for undergraduate study and the best business schools according to students if you want to read more on European universities.
 We can help you find the right university for free.
-Contact us for a free whatsapp or email consultation.
+Contact us for a free WhatsApp or email consultation.

 - The Best Universities in France for International Students